SoccerNet/sn-reid/README.md

 &nbsp;
 <p align="center"><img src="images/synergy_sportradar_logo.png" width="640"></p>

-# SoccerNet Player Re-Identification
+# SoccerNet Player Re-Identification - *2023 EDITION*
 Welcome to the Development Kit and Dataset for the SoccerNet Re-Identification Task and Challenge.
 This kit is meant as a help to get started working with the SoccerNet data and the proposed task.
 In this task, participants will have to re-identify soccer players across multiple camera viewpoints.
 More general information about the SoccerNet dataset can be found on our [official website](https://www.soccer-net.org/).
 In this repository, you will find all the instructions and codebase for participating in this challenge and get a chance to win the 1000$ prize money!
-The winner of the competition will be announced in June 2022.
+The winner of the competition will be announced in June 2023.

 &nbsp;
 <p align="center"><img src="images/multiview_links.png" width="640"></p>